darkthing41/SE_Drive_Wheels/README.md

 + Manual mode allows the gear to be chosen.

 To use manual gears, the command bus must be used.
-This is because a program called at the full physics speed may get a chance to process any additional runs, and so any arguments passed are lost.
+This is because a program called at the full physics speed may not get a chance to process any additional runs, and so any arguments passed are lost.
 The [Commands][link-Commands] script should be run with arguments matching the `busId` values in the `Definitions` section, reproduced below, to place the commands in the command bus for the [Controller][link-Main] script to read.

 [link-Main]:./Drive_Controller_Wheels.txt